Posted on August 5, 2016 and last updated on August 30, 2025

 Note that no dogs are allowed here.

-Directions: Be careful not to miss the trailhead from the road — it’s very easy to do that.
+Directions: Be careful not to miss the trailhead from the road — it’s very easy to do.
 If you’re driving along Hersey Road and you get to Garnet Head Road, you’ve gone too far.
-The trailhead is at a sharp corner in Hersey Road, and is marked by a very small sign.
+The trailhead is at a sharp corner in Hersey Road, and is marked with a small sign.
 Parking is on the shoulder of the road.

 Let me know if you have any trail updates or corrections!